MacdonaldJoshuaCaleb/macdonald-website/index.md

 Ongoing collaborations at Johns Hopkins, WHOI, Oregon State and IOLR are helping extend these ideas into **empirically grounded recovery pipelines and statistical inference workflows** for structured population systems.

+---

+▶️ Learn more about my [research themes](/research/), including trait-functional theory, ecological models, and statistical recovery.